 |BLOCK 10||TRAUMA||ED||GLOBAL HEALTH|

 |BLOCK 11||ED (2 WEEKS) /VACATION (2 WEEKS)||ED||ED|

 |BLOCK 12||OB (2 WEEKS) /ULTRASOUND (2 WEEKS)||ED (2 WEEKS) /VACATION (2 WEEKS)||GENERAL SELECTIVE|

 A comprehensive didactic curriculum specifically developed for this program combines core content with culturally specific topics, including Medical Spanish language immersion and Simulation Medicine.
 Also, residents will be actively involved in case conferences, Continuous Process Improvement and Continuous Quality Improvement.
 Our class size of six residents per year allows for more resident and faculty interaction at the weekly conferences.

-Click here for link to Arizona EMCast podcast.
+Click here for a link to the AZEMCast podcast.

-The nationally recognized program provides strong support for resident led research through a formal ScholarQuest Curriculum, developed at the University of Arizona.
-This novel, three-year curriculum teaches evidence-based medicine; development and conduction of a research project and culminates with dissemination of the scholarly activity at a national conference.
+The nationally recognized program provides strong support for resident-led research through a formal ScholarQuest Curriculum, developed at the University of Arizona.
+This novel, three-year curriculum teaches evidence-based medicine, development and conduction of a research project and culminates with the dissemination of the scholarly activity at a national conference.